-Professor of Nutritional Sciences and Pediatrics
+Professor of Nutritional Sciences, Pediatrics, and Population Health Sciences

 B.S.
 1987, Taipei Medical College (Taiwan)